Last Updated on

 With this mechanism, you will never miss a shot thanks to the fast focusing speed.
 The fact that the focus is extremely quiet means that your video recordings will not have noises in the background.

 If you are a professional photographer, then you have probably heard the term “bokeh” in the line of duty.
-Well, bokeh is the art of making your shots and photos more visually appealing, by adding blur in the images.
+Well, bokeh is the art of making your shots and photos more visually appealing, by producing a blurry background in the images.
 Essentially, it refers to the out of focus area’ of a photo.

 We all love bokeh, and incorporating this concept in your photos can be a huge advantage in street and landscape photography.
 The good news is that despite being an ultra-wide-angle lens the Olympus 7-14mm pro lens is capable of producing a pleasant bokeh.